OdyOSG/SurgeryWaitTime/documentation/HowToRun.md

 Each task will output files in a folder named `results`.
 Note that the first task (`buildCohorts`) is required to run any additional task.

+## Review Cohort Diagnostics results

+Once the package execution is complete, open file `extras/ExploreDiagnostics.R` and run it, following the instructions, in order to launch the Cohort Diagnostics shiny app.